10p-freddo/fruitstrap/README.md

 ios-deploy
 ==========
-Install and debug iPhone apps without using Xcode.
-Designed to work on unjailbroken devices.
+Install and debug iOS apps without using Xcode.
+Designed to work on un-jailbroken devices.

 ## Requirements

-* Mac OS X. Tested on Snow Leopard only.
+* Mac OS X. Tested on 10.10 Yosemite and iOS 8.1
-* You need to have a valid iPhone development certificate installed.
+* You need to have a valid iOS development certificate installed.
-* Xcode must be installed, along with the SDK for your iOS version.
+* Xcode 6.1 should be installed

 ## Usage